kitnil/awesome/README.md

 - [bashhub-server](https://github.com/notpushkin/bashhub-server) - [not ready for use] Unofficial Bashhub server (and also a REST API example in Kyoukai)
 - [bashhub-client](https://github.com/rcaloras/bashhub-client) - :cloud: Bash history in the cloud.
 Indexed and searchable.
 - [wharfee](https://github.com/j-bennet/wharfee) - A CLI with autocompletion and syntax highlighting for Docker commands.
-- [streamlink](https://github.com/streamlink/streamlink) - CLI for extracting streams from various websites to a video player of your choosing
+- [streamlink](https://github.com/streamlink/streamlink) - Streamlink is a CLI utility which pipes video streams from various services into a video player
 - [suplemon](https://github.com/richrd/suplemon) - :lemon: Console (CLI) text editor with multi cursor support.
 Suplemon replicates Sublime Text like functionality in the terminal.
 Try it out, give feedback, fork it!
 - [transmission-remote-cli](https://github.com/fagga/transmission-remote-cli) - Curses interface for the daemon of the BitTorrent client Transmission
 - [khal](https://github.com/pimutils/khal) - :calendar: CLI calendar application